LAA Overview๏ƒ

 The SIB is the compute engine of the LAA, facilitating communication with the cloud-based Managed LAVA Server and Fleet Management modules via HTTPS.
 It controls the DUT, manages device registration, supports device access control, enables OTA updates, and performs various other critical functions.

-The SIB enables users to remotely test software on a local DUT through the MIB.
-The LSIB features a standard interface connector that supports the connection of various MIBs.
-The SIB includes all necessary hardware components to fully automate testing on the DUT.
-The SIB allows a user to remotely test software on a local DUT via the MIB.
+The SIB features a standard interface connector that supports the connection of various MIBs.
+The SIB includes all necessary hardware components to fully automate testing on the DUT and allows a user to remotely test software on a local DUT via the MIB.

 • LEDs: Pwr, USB, Eth, DUT, NVME status, other